wwxFromTju/Arena-Baselines/README.md

 * you are running on a remote server without GUI (X-Server).
 * your machine have a X-Server but it does not belongs (started by) your account, so you cannot access it.
+* if none of above is your situation, i.e., you are running things on your onw desktop, skip this section.

 follow [here](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md), section ```Setting up X Server (optional)```, in order to setup a virtual display and virtual X-Server.
 Or, follow guidelines below (copied from above link).